 “We are placemakers — creating environments where people can be wholly present and completely themselves.”

-At Nequette Architecture & Design, We create environments with humility, empathy, approachability, and passion.
+At Nequette Architecture & Design, we create environments with humility, empathy, approachability, and passion.

 Our work is the fabric of many individual threads working together.
 Some threads demand attention, some provide strength, others play a background role, and all are necessary.
 Nequette Architecture & Design is about all parts of an environment working together, contributing to the whole, with humility, empathy, approachability, and passion.
-Scale, place, history and authenticity weave a fabric of place that results in community – the unifying thread in all our work…
+Scale, place, history, and authenticity weave a fabric of place that results in community – the unifying thread in all our work.

 On Design

-We have assembled a team with diverse talents and skill sets to achieve the fundamental goal of architecture and place-making: ”firmness, commodity and delight”.
-(Vitruvius – “Utilitas, Firmitas, Venustas”) We believe that these three principles must be a simultaneous pursuit and that we have the unique skill-sets to achieve this synergy which sets us apart in our industry.
+We have assembled a team with diverse talents and skill sets to achieve the fundamental goal of architecture and place-making: “firmness, commodity, and delight”.
+(Vitruvius – “Utilitas, Firmitas, Venustas”) We believe that these three principles must be a simultaneous pursuit and that we have the unique skill sets to achieve this synergy which sets us apart in our industry.

 On Sustainability

 If we hope to succeed at creating similarly valued memories in the built environment, the places in which we live should strive to equally endure – to survive the trends of time.
 This is the essence of timeless design.
-It’s the opposite of trendy design, which often memorializes a moment in time.
+It is the opposite of trendy design, which often memorializes a moment in time.